RajeevRanjan5642/software-engineering/README.md

 1. Planning: In this phase, requirements are gathered, analyzed, documented and prioritized.
 As part of the planning process, labor and material costs are estimated and weighed against time constraints.
 Also, project teams are identified, and roles of each member are proposed.
 If the stakeholders are struggling to define requirements, a prototype can be produced by the development team to get stakeholder feedback and establish requirements.
 After the requirements have been gathered, they are combined into a document called SRS (Software Requirements Specification).
 The SRS needs to be clearly understood and approved by all stakeholders.

-Software requirements can be classified into four broad categories:
-    1. functional
-    2. external & UI
-    3. system features
-    4. non-functional

 Requirement gathering includes:
 - identifying stakeholders
 - establishing goals and objectives